 Table 2.
-Summary of Operable Units, Monitoring Wells, and Monitoring Frequency Operable Unit No. of Wells Sampling Frequency (Duration) OU-2 5 Quarterly (2009-2014); Semi-annual (2015-present) OU-3 9 Quarterly (2009-2014); Semi-annual (2015-present) OU-4 11 Quarterly (2009-present) Note: There are a total of 37 monitoring wells in OU-2 through OU-5.
-Some wells were specifically installed outside OU boundaries, and other wells were installed inside multiple QU boundaries: as a result, multiple wells are sampled as part of more than one QU monitoring program.
+Summary of Operable Units, Monitoring Wells, and Monitoring Frequency Operable Unit No. of Wells (a) Sampling Frequency (Duration) OU-2 5 Quarterly (2009-2014); Semi-annual (2015-present) OU-3 9 Quarterly (2009-2014); Semi-annual (2015-present) OU-4 12 Quarterly (2009-present) Notes: (a) Some wells are sampled as part of more than one OU monitoring program.

 Per the 2000 Consent Order, CCG is required to prepare monitoring reports and five-year site-wide review reports that evaluate whether the remedial actions remain protective of human health and the environment.
 Groundwater monitoring reports for OU-2, OU-3, and OU-4 are prepared on a quarterly or semi-annual basis.
-The first Sitewide Five-Year Review Report was submitted to the DTSC on April 1, 2016.27
+The first Sitewide Five-Year Review Report was submitted to the DTSC on April 1, 2016.